mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-spatial.md

 ## Querying Spatial Elements

-Use a combination of category component, connected *Element.CategoryFilter* to collect specific *Spatial Elements*:
+Use a combination of category component, connected {% include ltr/comp.html uuid="d08f7ab1-" %} to collect specific *Spatial Elements*:

 ![]({{ "/static/images/guides/revit-spatial01.png" | prepend: site.baseurl }})

 ## Querying Separation Lines

 To find the separation (or boundary) lines associated with a category of spatial elements (e.g. Rooms, Areas, Spaces) use the *Separation Lines* dropdown component shared here.
 This component helps filtering down the list of categories to the separation lines.
-The output can be used with *Element.CategoryFilter* and *Document.Elements* components to grab the desired separation lines from the model.
+The output can be used with {% include ltr/comp.html uuid="d08f7ab1-" %} and {% include ltr/comp.html uuid="0f7da57e-" %} components to grab the desired separation lines from the model.

 ![]({{ "/static/images/guides/revit-spatial02.png" | prepend: site.baseurl }})